G & T Show SL – Christian Gossett

 A Final Thank You

 They wind up their conversation with Chris by thanking him for his time.
 He thanks Nick and Mike and the G & T Show for being open minded and encouraging people to look at the situation objectively and maturely.
 He hopes people will watch Beyond and the new series.
-He also hopes people will realize the problem isn’t with the people that own and make Trek but with those that have attempted to push the boundaries of what is accepted.
+Chris also hopes people will realize the problem isn’t with the people that own and make Trek but with those that have attempted to push the boundaries of what is accepted.
 It is their issue and they have to be held accountable for their actions.
-Nick and Mike thank Chris for joining them and sharing his story about what has happened behind the scenes.
+Nick and Mike thank Christian Gossett for joining them and sharing his story about what has happened behind the scenes.